fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Alright."_ said Astra, and both of them got out the room

-Sugarplum and Jiminy looked for Soldaire: for some reason, they took a hint of sadness on his face, hidden on his_ on the duty _stance: as always, when not in his_ SolArmor, _he was on his best_ Keichisou _police officer uniform._
+Sugarplum and Jiminy looked for Soldaire: for some reason, they took a hint of sadness on his face, hidden on his _on the duty_ stance: as always, when not in his _SolArmor_, he was on his best _Keichisou_ police officer uniform._

-_"First of all: I want you to hold all we say here as classified for a time, including the others.
-There will be soon a formal release and so.
+_"First of all: I want you to hold all we say here as classified for a time, including from the rest of the team.
+There will be soon a formal announcement about this in the future.
 Dumont already know what I'm to talk about, and Squirrel Girl too, but the others doesn't know."_ said Soldaire.

 _"Recently, some time before the Christmas Mission, I was feeling tired very fast after using the_ SolArmor. _Even with my training, it was making me get fast, too near from pass out while on the Armor, what would be a serious business.
 While you got back from Christmas' Mission, I had gone to Japan for a meeting with_ Defensenet, _and then I passed with Doctor Hisagawa_, SolArmor'_s creator."_